Updated: May 26, 2025

 • Metro: Boarding the metro is one of the fastest ways to move from one corner of the Portuguese capital to another.

 • Taxi: You will find that taxi rides in Lisbon are particularly cheap.
-You can also book an Uber or Bolt to move from one part of the city to another, which are even more affordable.
+You can also book an Uber or Bolt to move from one part of the city to another, which is even more affordable.

 Check out our complete guide to buying property in Lisbon